J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 - SELF CARE

-## The project in one sentence
+## The project in two sentences

-Squeeze-a-Ball looks like a knitted anti-stress ball hooked up to a tablet.
+Squeeze-a-Ball looks like a knitted anti-stress ball hooked up to a tablet computer.
 It is a device that measures pain by how forceful patients squeeze it.

 ## What is it?

-Provide a longer description of your product and what it is or does.
-This information can be used as a longer introduction for people that have been hooked by the photo or description of your project.

-​
+Squeeze-a-Ball aims to improve pain measurement in a clinical setting.
+Compared to current methods, pain measurement needs to be less intrusive, patient-initiated, and capable of real-time monitoring.
+Patients can squeeze the ball whenever they experience pain, and the amount of squeeze indicates their pain level.
+This force will be recorded and visualized in a tablet application, both real-time and as a pain diary.
+Building on this, Squeeze-a-ball can be used to improve the clinical reaction to pain, improve the scientific understanding of pain, and provide biofeedback-based distraction for the patient.

 ## Why did you make it?

 Here you can specify the reason the project started and exists.
 The more the project is related to the need or challenge of a problem owner or healthcare professional, the higher the chances of it being or becoming a relevant solution.

-​

 ## What does it do?

 This space can be used to further specify what your product really does.
 Feel free to go into technical details.

-​

 ## Research